nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list cases
+1. User requests to list cases.
-2. DengueHotspotTracker shows a list of cases
+2. DengueHotspotTracker shows a list of cases.
-3. User requests to sort the list by a given criterion
+3. User requests to sort the list by a given criterion.
-4. DengueHotspotTracker sorts the list by the given criterion
+4. DengueHotspotTracker sorts the list by the given criterion.

     Use case ends.